Man working in front of a laptop with a pen and documents

 • Convertible bonds issued by operating entities, including mandatory convertible bonds as defined in the revised SSAP No. 26R paragraph 20.b.

-Clarifying Asset-Backed Securities
+Clarifying Asset-backed Securities

-The revised SSAP No. 43R, Asset-Backed Securities defines:
+The revised SSAP No. 43R, Asset-Backed Securities, defines:

-“An asset-backed security is a bond issued by an entity (an ABS Issuer) created for the primary purpose of raising debt capital backed by financial assets or cash generating non-financial assets owned by the ABS Issuer, for which the primary source of repayment is derived from the cash flows associated with the underlying defined collateral rather than the cash flows of an operating entity3.
+“An asset-backed security is a bond issued by an entity (an ABS Issuer) created for the primary purpose of raising debt capital backed by financial assets or cash generating non-financial assets owned by the ABS Issuer, for which the primary source of repayment is derived from the cash flows associated with the underlying defined collateral rather than the cash flows of an operating entity***.
 In most instances, the ABS Issuer is not expected to continue functioning beyond the final maturity of the debt initially raised by the ABS Issuer.”

 For a bond to be considered an asset-backed security (ABS), the assets owned by the ABS Issuer are either financial assets or cash-generating non-financial assets.
 Cash-generating, non-financial assets are assets expected to generate a meaningful level of cash flow toward repayment of the bond, and must also have a meaningful level of cash flow to service the debt, other than through the sale or refinancing of the underlying assets held by the ABS Issuer.